 - The last attempted sign-in of a user took place before April 2020.

 - The affected user account was never used for a sign-in attempt.

 The last sign-in date is associated with the user object.
 The value is retained until the next sign-in of the user.
 It might take up to 24 hours to update.

 How to investigate a single user

-If you need to view the latest sign-in activity for a user, you can view the user's sign-in details in Azure AD.
+If you need to view the latest sign-in activity for a user, you can view the user's sign-in details in Microsoft Entra ID.
 You can also use the Microsoft Graph users by name scenario described in the previous section.

 In the My Feed area of the user's Overview, locate the Sign-ins tile.

-The last sign-in date and time shown on this tile may take up to 6 hours to update, which means the date and time may not be current.
+The last sign-in date and time shown on this tile might take up to 24 hours to update, which means the date and time might not be current.
 If you need to see the activity in near real time, select the See all sign-ins link on the Sign-ins tile to view all sign-in activity for that user.